eBay (NASDAQ:EBAY) Updates FY 2024 Earnings Guidance

-A number of research analysts have issued reports on the stock.
-The Goldman Sachs Group decreased their target price on shares of eBay from $84.00 to $70.00 and set a neutral rating on the stock in a research report on Thursday, February 24th.
-Cowen reduced their price target on shares of eBay from $68.00 to $64.00 in a research report on Friday, February 18th.
-Mizuho reduced their price target on shares of eBay from $65.00 to $60.00 and set a neutral rating on the stock in a research report on Thursday, February 24th.
-Guggenheim lowered shares of eBay from a buy rating to a neutral rating and set a $80.00 price target on the stock. in a research report on Monday, November 22nd.
-Finally, Truist Financial reduced their price target on shares of eBay from $77.00 to $68.00 in a research report on Thursday, February 24th.
-Thirteen equities research analysts have rated the stock with a hold rating and nine have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, eBay currently has an average rating of Hold and an average target price of $70.17.
+eBay (NASDAQ:EBAY – Get Rating) last announced its quarterly earnings data on Wednesday, February 23rd.
+The e-commerce company reported $0.89 EPS for the quarter, topping the Zacks’ consensus estimate of $0.82 by $0.07.
+The business had revenue of $2.61 billion for the quarter, compared to analyst estimates of $2.61 billion. eBay had a net margin of 125.94% and a return on equity of 24.01%.
+The firm’s revenue for the quarter was up 5.4% on a year-over-year basis.
+During the same quarter in the previous year, the firm posted $0.72 earnings per share.
+On average, equities research analysts forecast that eBay will post 3.58 EPS for the current year.

-The company also recently announced a quarterly dividend, which will be paid on Friday, March 18th.
-Investors of record on Thursday, March 10th will be paid a dividend of $0.22 per share.
-This represents a $0.88 dividend on an annualized basis and a yield of 1.76%.
-The ex-dividend date is Wednesday, March 9th.
-This is an increase from eBay’s previous quarterly dividend of $0.18. eBay’s dividend payout ratio (DPR) is currently 4.35%.
+A number of research analysts have weighed in on EBAY shares.
+Bank of America decreased their price target on eBay from $75.00 to $67.00 and set a neutral rating for the company in a research note on Thursday, February 24th.
+Deutsche Bank Aktiengesellschaft initiated coverage on shares of eBay in a report on Tuesday.
+They issued a buy rating and a $64.00 target price on the stock.
+JPMorgan Chase & Co. decreased their target price on eBay from $70.00 to $60.00 and set a neutral rating on the stock in a report on Thursday, February 24th.
+Wells Fargo & Company cut their price target on eBay from $80.00 to $65.00 and set an equal weight rating for the company in a report on Thursday, February 24th.
+Finally, Piper Sandler decreased their price objective on shares of eBay from $73.00 to $68.00 and set an overweight rating on the stock in a report on Friday, March 11th.
+Thirteen equities research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the stock.
+According to MarketBeat, the company has an average rating of Hold and a consensus target price of $69.92.

-In related news, SVP Pete Thompson sold 2,755 shares of eBay stock in a transaction on Thursday, February 17th.
-The shares were sold at an average price of $57.58, for a total transaction of $158,632.90.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-0.21% of the stock is owned by company insiders.
+In other news, SVP Pete Thompson sold 2,755 shares of the business’s stock in a transaction that occurred on Thursday, February 17th.
+The shares were sold at an average price of $57.58, for a total value of $158,632.90.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+0.21% of the stock is owned by insiders.

-A number of large investors have recently bought and sold shares of EBAY.
-NewEdge Advisors LLC grew its holdings in eBay by 116.7% in the fourth quarter.
-NewEdge Advisors LLC now owns 38,335 shares of the e-commerce company’s stock worth $2,549,000 after purchasing an additional 20,643 shares during the period.
-Toroso Investments LLC grew its holdings in eBay by 38.3% in the fourth quarter.
-Toroso Investments LLC now owns 43,677 shares of the e-commerce company’s stock worth $2,905,000 after purchasing an additional 12,087 shares during the period.
-Lombard Odier Asset Management USA Corp acquired a new stake in eBay in the fourth quarter worth $785,000.
-Sequoia Financial Advisors LLC grew its holdings in eBay by 195.6% in the fourth quarter.
-Sequoia Financial Advisors LLC now owns 9,160 shares of the e-commerce company’s stock worth $609,000 after purchasing an additional 6,061 shares during the period.
-Finally, Peapack Gladstone Financial Corp acquired a new stake in eBay in the fourth quarter worth $243,000.
+A number of institutional investors and hedge funds have recently made changes to their positions in EBAY.
+EverSource Wealth Advisors LLC bought a new position in shares of eBay in the fourth quarter worth about $26,000.
+SkyView Investment Advisors LLC acquired a new position in eBay during the 4th quarter worth approximately $40,000.
+First Community Trust NA bought a new position in eBay in the 4th quarter valued at approximately $76,000.
+Zullo Investment Group Inc. acquired a new stake in eBay in the fourth quarter valued at approximately $115,000.
+Finally, Forum Financial Management LP bought a new stake in shares of eBay during the fourth quarter worth $213,000.
 Institutional investors and hedge funds own 82.95% of the company’s stock.

 eBay Company Profile (Get Rating)